-- A. Minimum size: Twelve (12) inches. - B. Season: March 1 through December 31. - C. Possession limit: Two (2) fish per person per calendar day in Rhode Island waters. - D. Closed Areas: The harvest or possession of Winter flounder is prohibited in Narragansett Bay north of the Colregs line; Potter Pond; Point Judith Pond; and the Harbor of Refuge.
+- A. Minimum size: Twelve (12) inches whether caught within the jurisdiction of this State or otherwise. - B. Season: March 1 through December 31. - C. Possession limit: Two (2) fish per person per calendar day in Rhode Island waters. - D. Closed Areas: The harvest or possession of Winter flounder is prohibited in Narragansett Bay north of the Colregs line; Potter Pond; Point Judith Pond; and the Harbor of Refuge.

-- A. Minimum Size: Twelve (12) inches. - B. Season: January 1 through December 31. - C. Possession limit: Fifty (50) pounds per vessel per day. - D. Closed Areas: The harvest or possession of Winter flounder is prohibited in Narragansett Bay north of the Colregs line; Potter Pond; Point Judith Pond and the Harbor of Refuge.
+- A. Minimum Size: Twelve (12) inches whether caught within the jurisdiction of this State or otherwise. - B. Season: January 1 through December 31.

+- C. Possession limit: Fifty (50) pounds per vessel per day. - D. Closed Areas: The harvest or possession of Winter flounder is prohibited in Narragansett Bay north of the Colregs line; Potter Pond; Point Judith Pond and the Harbor of Refuge.